By: Kristin Bourne

 Western half of Barnes Bay

-Of the high-end villas lining the western end half of Barnes Bay is the better-known, ultra-luxurious Cerulean Villa.
+Of the high-end villas lining the western end half of Barnes Bay is the better-known, ultra-luxurious Cerulean Villa, just next door to Beach Villa Ella.

 Over the years Cerulean has hosted a number of celebrities and seen major renovations.
 Today, its Christmas rates start at $250K/week.